The Punisher (2004 film): Critical response

-On Rotten Tomatoes the film has an approval rating of 29% based on reviews from 170 critics, with an average rating of 4.5/10.
-The website's critical consensus states: "A good cast fails to elevate this overly violent and by-the-numbers revenge flick."
-On Metacritic the film has a weighted average score of 33 based on reviews from 36 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade of B+.
+Audiences surveyed by CinemaScore gave the film a grade of "B+".

 Film critic Roger Ebert gave the film two stars, stating, "The Punisher is so grim and cheerless, you wonder if even its hero gets any satisfaction from his accomplishments."
 Joe Leydon of Variety describes the film as "depressingly rote and sometimes laughably silly".
 Leydon praises Jane for his "appropriate physicality and brooding gravitas" but criticizes Travolta, saying he does "nothing to inject fresh life into bland archetype".

 Some reviewers defended the film, stating that, compared to most comic book-based films, it is a well-done throwback to the old-school action films of the 1960s and 1970s.
 Critic A. O. Scott stated, "But lightness is not among Hensleigh's gifts.
 Making his directorial debut after a successful run as a screenwriter and producer (on projects like Die Hard with a Vengeance, Jumanji, and The Rock) he has clearly conceived The Punisher as a throwback to the leathery, angry urban revenge movies of the 1970s."

 Drew McWeeny of Ain't It Cool News said of the style of the film that "The Punisher has more in common with the work of Don Siegel and John Frankenheimer than it does with the work of Michael Bay or Simon West.
 Which isn't to say that it's the equal of those classics, but at least Hensleigh's got the right idea. ...
 The Punisher is pulp, served up gritty and ugly and brutal.
 It's not jam-packed full of one-liners.
 What humor there is in the film is dark."

 Home media

-The film was released via DVD on September 7, 2004 and sold nearly 1.8 million copies in its first five days and netted $10.8 million in rentals its first week, making it number one in DVD sales that week.
+The film was released via DVD on September 7, 2004, and sold nearly 1.8 million copies in its first five days and netted $10.8 million in rentals its first week, making it number one in DVD sales that week.
+The DVD release included an exclusive comic book.

-An extended cut DVD was released on November 21, 2006 with 17 minutes of additional footage, most of which revolves around the character Jimmy Weeks (Russell Andrews), and Castle realizing that it was his friend who had sold him out to Howard Saint.
+An extended cut DVD was released on November 21, 2006, with 17 minutes of additional footage, most of which revolves around the character Jimmy Weeks (Russell Andrews), and Castle realizing that it was his friend who had sold him out to Howard Saint.
 In retaliation, Castle forces Weeks to commit suicide.
 Features also include a black-and-white stop-motion animated scene, set in Kuwait, based on and partially done by artist Tim Bradstreet, and a Punisher comic book gallery.
 An extended version of "In Time" by Mark Collie also appears in the closing credits of the extended-cut DVD.
 This version does not include the special features on the standard DVD release.